maikkoko/sunmoon-onboarding/README.md

 ### Guidelines

-1. Front-end should be built using ReactJS.
+1. Front-end should be built using ReactJS and redux with (redux-thunk if possible).

-## 2. Server
+## 3. Server

 ### Guidelines